 The license application must contain the following information:

-- A description of the organization and its activities, including the target clients and geographical scope;
+A description of the organization and its activities, including the target market and geographical scope;

-- Information about the business premises, its staff and infrastructure;
+Details on the registered offices, its staff and available infrastructure;

-- Information about the group of companies, participation or other presences of the applicant, if there is the case.
+Information about the group of companies, participation or other presences of the applicant where applicable.